Katamarayudu

 Katamarayudu is a 2017 Indian Telugu-language action drama film directed by Kishore Kumar Pardasani.
 It stars Pawan Kalyan and Shruti Haasan while Tarun Arora, Siva Balaji, Ajay, Ali, Kamal Kamaraju, Chaitanya Krishna, Pradeep Rawat, Rao Ramesh, and Nassar appear in supporting roles.
-It is a remake of Tamil film Veeram, which was directed by Siva.
+It is a remake of Tamil film Veeram (2014) directed by Siva.

 The music was composed by Anup Rubens with cinematography by Prasad Murella and editing by Gautham Raju.
-The film released worldwide on 24 March 2017.It's Hindi dubbed version released by Goldmines Telefilms and the film was also dubbed in Malayalam under the same title.
-The movie was a disaster at the box office.
+The film released worldwide on 24 March 2017.
+The film was also dubbed in Malayalam under the same title.